Trichosurus vulpecula

 Possums can visit gardens year round, browsing on plants that have fresh new leaves, are flowering or fruiting at that time.

 If you hear scratching at night or see small black droppings around your home, it's a good sign you have rats or mice.
-Here's how to identify and treat them in your home and outdoor areas.
+Here's how to identify and control them in your home and outdoor areas.

-If you have holes in your tomato, the culprit is likely to be the tomato fruit worm.
-Here's how to identify and control the tomato fruit worm in your garden.
+If you find holes bored into your tomatoes, the culprit may well be the tomato fruit worm.
+Here's how to identify it, then get rid of it from your garden.

-If the kernels of your corn are being eaten while still on the stalk, it sounds like you a case of corn ear worm.
-Here's how to identify and treat them in your garden.
+If the kernels of your corn cobs are being chewed away inside the husks, it sounds like you have corn ear worm at work.
+Here's how to identify them, and how to control them.